-Where can I go on a medical mission?
+Where can I go on a medical mission trip in 2021 / 2022?

-In these destinations, nursing and medical students can expect to support a range of tasks, working across a variety of healthcare settings.
+On a medical mission in these destinations, nursing and medical students can expect to support a range of tasks, working across a variety of healthcare settings.
 This can include providing basic patient care, taking vitals, dressing wounds, triage nursing, and helping to prepare medical equipment.
 There are also opportunities to observe local doctors and nurses in operating rooms, as well as shadow their daily routines.

-- Pharmacy - Peru, India, Zambia, Tanzania
+- Pharmacy - Peru (Cusco), Guatemala, India (Delhi), Zambia, Tanzania

-- HIV/AIDS - Costa Rica, Uganda, Zambia
+- HIV/AIDS - Costa Rica, Kenya, Zambia

 - Nutritionist - Peru (Cusco and Lima), Guatemala

-- Optometry - Peru (Cusco and Lima)
+- Optometry - Peru (Cusco), Tanzania

-- Orthopedics - Peru (Lima), Sri Lanka, Vietnam (Ho Chi Minh City)
+- Orthopedics - Sri Lanka, Vietnam

-- Radiology - Peru (Cusco), Nepal, India, Vietnam
+- Radiology - Peru (Cusco), Nepal, India (Delhi), Vietnam

 - Sonography - Peru (Cusco), Tanzania

-How long can I go on a medical mission for?
+Why go on a medical mission trip?